datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 We'll see that the original receiver receives a capitalized message.
 We've just created a simple message processing pipeline.
-You can also bypass the pipeine by sending a message directly to ``//localhost/printer``.
+You can also bypass the pipeline by sending a message directly to ``//localhost/printer``.
 In this way, we've set up a processing pipeline that is transparent to the receiver.